Medications Used to Treat Restless Legs Syndrome

 If these issues don’t apply to you, or if you still experience RLS despite focusing on them, there are medications that can help.

 Dopaminergic agents.
 These medications work by increasing dopamine, a chemical in the brain which helps reduce symptoms of RLS.
 They’re often taken at bedtime.
-Examples are ropinirole (Requip) and pramipexole (Mirapex).
+Examples are ropinirole (Requip), pramipexole (Mirapex), and the transdermal patch rotigotine (Neupro).

 Antiepileptics.
 The active ingredient in selected drugs used to control certain types of seizures in people with epilepsy may also help fight RLS symptoms.
 Examples are valproic acid (Depakote), carbamazepine (Tegretol), lamotrigine (Lamictal), gabapentin (Neurontin), pregabalin (Lyrica), and gabapentin enacarbil (Horizant).